xycarto/vectortile-repo/readme.md

-Repository for helping vector tiles
+Repository for holding vector tiles